 Annual Aspirational Goals.
-Annual Aspirational Goals for the utilization of MBEs and WBEs on NEORSD Contracts and associated subcontracts, as supported by the Disparity Study, shall be established each year by NEORSD.
+Annual Aspirational Goals for the utilization of SBEs on NEORSD Contracts and associated subcontracts shall be established each year by NEORSD.

 Annual Aspirational Goals will be established by a committee appointed by the Chief Executive Officer made up of representatives from the Departments of Finance (OCC and Purchasing), Engineering and Construction, and Law.
 The committee will review utilization data of the prior year and analyze NEORSD needs for procurement for the upcoming year.
 The committee will submit goal recommendations to the Chief Executive Officer who will determine utilization goals for the upcoming year and report such goals to the Board of Trustees.